saurabhm02/CodingSpoon-React/Day - 06[19Jan]/README.md

 # React Learning Journey - Day 6

-Welcome to Day 6 of your React learning journey with Coding Spoon!
+Welcome to Day 6 of our React learning journey with Coding Spoon!
 In today's session,we make simple React application for managing a list of products.
 The application allows users to view a list of products, add new products, edit existing products, and delete products.

 # React Product Management App